 The public records section deals with any judgments, tax liens, bankruptcies, or other public records available about you at the county, state, and federal levels.
 You’re likely to be very familiar with these particulars because they often involve court appearances, lawyers, paperwork, bureaucracy, and other headaches.

-Any of these items will have an enormous impact on your credit score and stay on your report for seven years or more.
+Any of these items will have an enormous impact on your credit and stay on your report for seven years or more.
 Make sure that all the information here is correct, otherwise, you’ll have unnecessary damage done to your credit.

 What information ISN’T on your credit report?

 One of the most important things to realize about your credit report is that it does NOT contain your credit score.

 It is your right and responsibility to review and potentially dispute any incorrect information on that report.
 However, credit scores typically need to be purchased separately, although you can sometimes view yours for free through a promotion from one of your credit cards or bank accounts.